wrichter/ABSMetamodel/README.md

 ABSMetamodel
 ============

-Meta Model for Architecture for Business Systems
+Meta Model for Architecture for Business Systems Lecture

 How To Install